 -Grass Valley: At the Briar Patch Co-op, you can fill your own containers with grains, beans, flours, snacks, cooking oils, and more.

 -Oakland: Visit Whole Foods Oakland for a great selection of bulk items (whole grains, flours, beans and lentils, nuts, seeds, cereal, granola, chocolate chips, snacks, dried fruit, freshly ground nut butter, Dr. Bronner's castile soap, coffee, tea, herbs, spices, and more), and store employees are more than happy to have you bring your own containers and reusable produce bags.
-You can weigh containers at the customer service desk!
-You can also bring a container to the meat counter and they will weigh and fill it for you.
+You can weigh containers at the customer service desk, and you can also bring a container to the meat counter and they will weigh and fill it for you.
 They also offer a few other zero waste goods, like unpackaged candles, unpackaged bar soap, bulk bath salts, compost buckets, package-free jars, and more.
 You can also stop by Oaktown Spice Shop for a huge (and I do mean huge!) selection of bulk herbs, spices, salts, loose leaf teas, and tinctures.
 The Food Mill sells tons of bulk dry goods, as well.
 For more zero waste ideas in Oakland, check out the Oakland city guide here.